YongDaLi/deltahappiness/README.md

 > Arthur: I want to invite you all for a dinner party at my place where I make Borscht.
 But there are two problems.
 I don't have enough space for everyone and I don't know how to make Borscht.

+> Arthur [on the topic of whether you would wear the same underwear for 1 week or the same socks for 30 days]: Bro how could you choose socks.
+You sweat in them everyday.
+Just clean yourself really nicely for one week, live hygenic, don't subject yourself to sin and you will be finde.
+Dude imagine the sturdiness and the smell of the socks after 3 weeks 💀

 # Very important questions to discuss
 ## Jan 2024
 What is the evolutionary function of the female orgasm?